 According to the National Highway Traffic Safety Administration (NHTSA), there is a prevailing myth that people who live in rural areas are less likely to be involved in crashes when compared with people in urban areas.
 In 2014, 12,444 passenger vehicle deaths happened on rural roads, while 8,332 deaths happened in urban locations.
 Over half of those people killed in rural locations were not buckled up at the time of the crash.

 Negligent and Distracted Drivers in Conroe

-At the end of the day, it doesn’t matter how safe of a driver you are.
-With record numbers of distracted, negligent and impaired drivers on roadways in Conroe, Texas, it’s just not worth the risk.
-Seat belts save lives, and should be used every trip, every time.
+At the end of the day, it doesn’t matter how safe a driver you are.
+With record numbers of distracted, negligent, and impaired drivers on roadways in Conroe, Texas, it’s just not worth the risk.
+Seat belts save lives and should be used every trip, every time.
 They’re the single most effective way to protect yourself in the event of a car accident.

 If you have been injured or if you have lost a loved one due to a distracted or dangerous driver in or around the Conroe and Montgomery County areas, contact the Scott Law Firm at (936) 243-4299 for a free case consultation today.

 “Excellent work from everybody!
 They were great, really professional and very helpful the entire time.
 Highly recommend.”- AJ H.

 “I was bitten by a neighbor's dog, requiring hospitalization and surgery.
 This team did a great job assisting with my case.
 Thorough communication and compassion.
 If you find yourself needing a personal injury lawyer, please contact Scott Law Firm.”- Shannon B.